Easy Driving Trips From Boston For a Great Family Day Out

 Yes, England isn’t the only place you can go to see mysterious stone structures!
 America’s Stonehenge is the oldest man-made construction in the United States.

-It takes about an hour to walk the half-mile trail through the ruins, so pack a good pair of hiking shoes!
+Walking the half-mile trail through the ruins takes about an hour, so pack a good pair of hiking shoes!
 If you’re traveling with children, take them to the kids’ gemstone dig on site.
 They can keep up to three stones and get to use real archaeological tools!

 Top Tip: The trail’s terrain can be rough and rocky, so if you’re traveling with a baby, choose a backpack carrier over a stroller.